projectara/greybus-spec/source/control.rst

 sent.
 This is used by the AP only, to set up a direct communication channel between CPorts on two other modules.
-Before responding, the destination will initiate a connection with the peer interface, using the destination CPort id at its end of the connection and the peer’s CPort id at the other end.
+Before responding, the destination will initiate a connection with the peer interface, using the destination CPort id at its end of the connection and the peer's CPort id at the other end.
 If necessary, the destination will first perform a handshake with the peer interface.
 Once the connection has been established between the destination and its peer, the destination